ArcadeHustle/RingEdge_NoKey_softmod/README.md

 After mounting the file based container, move on and mount some of the partitions on the physical drive.

-Once you have mounted the remaining drives you will see that this gives us the following final partition layout.
+This is the current documented understanding of the final partition layout.
-You will find that the partition layout is as follows.
 ```
 disk5
 disk5s1 - (Boot Partition, \System\Execute\System container w/ SystemKeyFile)